AndrewRadev/vim-golang/README.md

   current Go buffer.
 If {path} is not being imported, an error will be displayed and the buffer will be untouched.

-- `:Godoc {package-name}`
+- `:Godoc [package-name] [function-name]`

-  Displays documentation from godoc for the given package name.
+  Display documentation from godoc for the given `package-name`.
+If `function-name` is also provided, shows documentation for this particular function in this package.

+  If called without any arguments, tries to find a package or a package-prefixed function, (for example, `fmt.Printf`), and makes a query for that.

   Tab-completes with all known package names.

 Mappings: